-Almost any waffle maker will work for making gluten free waffles but the best waffle maker for gluten free waffles needs to achieve high heat.
+Almost any waffle maker will work for making gluten free waffles but the best waffle maker for the job needs to achieve high heat.
 Gluten free waffles will generally cook the same but cooking on high heat will allow them to crisp up and get golden brown.
 Alternatively you can leave them in your waffle iron a little longer to get a similar effect.
 You will probably need to leave them in slightly longer than a traditional gluten flour waffle even on a higher heat setting.

 Because we want a high heat waffle iron we also want one that will cook consistently golden across the waffle.
 Otherwise we could end up with some doughy bits and some burned bits.
 What we found in general is that higher end waffle makers were the best choice.